Stuuhli/effective-waddle/readme.md

-# rag-platform
+# KiRa

 ## Overview
-The `rag-platform` service bundles authentication, retrieval-augmented chat, document ingestion, and an administrative surface into a single FastAPI application.
+The `KiRa` service bundles authentication, retrieval-augmented chat, document ingestion, and an administrative surface into a single FastAPI application.
 Async SQLAlchemy models back the API, and vector retrieval can be delegated either to a standard Milvus-powered RAG flow or to the GraphRAG adapter that was ported from the legacy project.